 Real-World Efficiency Gains

 Curious about the real-world implications of GNSS RTK with visual positioning, Kilburn and two of his colleagues, Ted Miller and Tim Kerr, are pushing the limits of the GS18 I by taking it out to the field and testing it on applications that would be challenging or impossible for other GNSS rovers.
-The team will present the results of their analysis in a live Q&A webinar on Sept.
-17. But Kilburn encourages anyone who wants to learn more about the new technology to reach out to him or their local rep or dealer anytime.
+The team presented the results of their analysis in a Q&A webinar.
+(A PDF summary of the webinar is also available.)
+But Kilburn encourages anyone who wants to learn more about the new technology to reach out to him or their local rep or dealer anytime.

 “This integration of visual positioning with GNSS is something we’ve never seen before,” he says.
 “Everyone has a lot of questions about what the GS18 I is really capable of doing, and what the best workflows are.
 We have a lot of those answers already, but we want to keep pushing the envelope.
 I’m really excited about the efficiency gains we’re seeing with this new solution.”